lnosaomok/project4-frontend/README.md

 | 1 Day  |                                  Final polishing                                   |
 | 1 Day  |                              Deployment/Documentation                              |

-## Challenges
+## Challenges/Issues

-- Working with pages that require data to be passed to them (show routes) and there is still a bug where the data props are list when user refreshes on a show route.
+- Working with pages (View post and view recipes) that require data to be passed to them (show routes) and there is still a bug where the data props are list when user refreshes on a show route.
-- Working with pubsub system for adding reactions to messages
+- Working with pubsub system for adding messages / reactions to messages.
+Currently new messages may be displayed multiple times although the server keeps a correct.
+User may have to refresh page to see correct count of messages.